The Best Things to Do in Banff with Kids

 Lake Louise is the jewel of Banff.
 It’s famous for its striking turquoise water and imposing mountain peaks.
 It’s also home to the iconic hotel Fairmont Chateau Lake Louise.
 It’s located about 60km north of Banff town on the Trans Canada Highway.

-Being the jewel of Banff, it’s the most popular tourist spot which has its pros and cons.
-Actually, mostly cons.
+Being the jewel of Banff, it’s one of the most popular things to do in Banff.
 It gets incredibly busy.
 We have written a post on visiting Lake Louise with kids where you can find out how to get the most out of a visit to Lake Louise and avoid the crowds.
 We also have useful parking tips because these days, finding parking there can make or break your visit.

 The great thing about Lake Louise is that there are a couple of very easy hikes for the kids.
 The Fairview Lookout Trail is the easiest and takes you to the far end of the lake and up about 100m from where you get a great view back over the lake to the Chateau.
 The Agnes Tea Trail hike is a bit longer but you get to stop for a break and a cup of tea!
 All of the info on these hikes is in our Lake Louise post.

 Based on pictures (see below) and on what people have told us, we would recommend trying to go.
-Just be prepared to get there at a crazy early time (we have heard 5.30 am) or factor in extra time and money ($6 for adults and free for kids under 6) to get the shuttle bus.
+Just be prepared to get there at a crazy early time (we have heard 5.30 am) or factor in extra time and money ($6 for adults and free for kids under 6) to get the shuttle bus from Lake Louise.

 This picture was taken from the main viewing platform, although people were going past the barriers to get their photo taken away from the crowds.
 We didn’t want the kids clambering on the rocks as it didn’t look particularly safe.